xeoncross/goworkqueue/readme.md

 # GoWorkQueue

-Super simple job queue with managed workers.
+Super simple single-node job queue with managed workers.
 No locking mutexes, only channel communication.
-Perfect for jobs like crawling websites.
+Perfect for small jobs like digesting streams or simple crawl jobs.

 ## Install